 Cruise on Lake Ashi

 After about an hour of driving from Gotemba, we reached the 5th.
 Station of Mt.
-Fuji – Yoshida Entrance, and from that point onward, automobiles are not permitted, close enough to grab the summit of Mount Fuji.
+Fuji – Yoshida Entrance, and from that point onward, automobiles are off limit, close enough to grab the summit of Mount Fuji.
 There are also several souvenir shops and restaurants.
 It’s the perfect place for those who want to enjoy the breathtaking view of Mt.
 Fuji, take a few pictures, and relax and those who can’t climb the mountain.

 Time for us to descend; the next stop was taking a cruise on Lake Ashi.
 The lake was beautifully surrounded by dense forest, but while going across the lake, I could not have the clear view of Mount Fuji that I saw on the internet.
 But, at least I could still see those pirate ships replicas of a man-of-war pirate ship through the dense fog.